 To help fund the research project and to raise awareness about Atypical TPP1 Deficiency we ask that you make a donation directly to Texas Children’s Hospital.
 You can do so by clicking on this link and giving directly to Texas Children's (http://waystogive.texaschildrens.org/scar7).
 If you donate from this page, funds go directly to the research project for Atypical TPP1 Deficiency/SCAR7.

 We also ask that you order a #fightingformaya T-Shirt.
-(You can send us an email at email@example.com)
+(You can purchase shirts here or sent us and email at email@example.com

 Once you receive your shirt, we ask that every Friday you show that you are #fightingformaya, by: